Jayson Granger: Return to Baskonia

 On July 13, 2021, Granger officially returned to Baskonia, signing a two-year deal.

 Reyer Venezia

-On July 4, 2022, he has signed with Reyer Venezia of the Lega Basket Serie A (LBA).
+On July 4, 2022, he signed with Reyer Venezia of the Lega Basket Serie A (LBA).

+Peñarol

+He signed one year contract with his native country club in July, 2023.

+Return to Estudiantes

+On July 4, 2024, Granger made his return to Estudiantes after 11 years, signing a one-year contract.
+On August 1, 2025, he re-signed with the club for the 2025–26 season and was named team captain.

+On July 24, 2026, Granger announced his retirement from professional basketball.

 National team career

 Granger first played for the Uruguayan Under-16 junior national basketball team at the 2004 South American Championship for Cadets.
 In the 2005 FIBA South America Under-17 Championship, he led his team in scoring (26.6 points per game), rebounding (8.2 per game), and assists (4 per game), while also leading the whole tournament in scoring, as Uruguay reached the tournament's final.

 In the 2006 FIBA Americas Under-18 Championship, he posted team-leading 16.5 points per game (also 5th best for the tournament) and 6.8 assists per game (2nd best in the tournament).

 However, Granger did not play with the senior Uruguayan national basketball team in the 2008 South American Championship, as the Uruguayan Basketball Federation refused his request to pay for his girlfriend's plane ticket to the tournament.
 He also turned down a selection to senior national team to play at the 2009 FIBA Americas Championship, citing an injury that the Uruguayan team doctors argued did not prevent him from playing.
 Granger also publicly expressed his resentment at the Uruguayan Basketball Federation, for their role in the dispute regarding his transfer, from Uruguay to Spain, in 2005 (see Professional career).

 Granger would finally play with the senior Uruguayan national basketball team at the 2012 South American Championship, where he averaged 12.8 points per game (3rd on the team), 5.4 rebounds per game (2nd on the team), and 3.2 assists per game (1st on the team).
 The Uruguayan side finished the tournament in 3rd place, after losing in the semifinals to Argentina, despite Granger's 26 points, 9 rebounds, and 3 assists in the game.

 He did not play at the 2013 FIBA Americas Championship, citing the need to take the time off, in order to properly integrate himself into his new club team, Unicaja.